Codefend/core/README.md

 }
 ```

-Note: its possible to not follow the exact naming convention as long as the words you want to encrypts match the regex,
+Note: its possible to not follow the exact naming convention as long as the words you want to encrypts match the regex.

 ```js
 //as an example you can use the same prefix for all words: